tamsler/training1/README.md

 training1
 =========

-Training repository

-- Init package.json via "npm init" and answer questions
+- To install this project locally, cd to directory where you want the source code to live, then:
+ - > git clone git@github.com:tamsler/training1.git
+ - > cd training1

-- Add Restify library via npm
+ - > sudo npm install
+  - start application with:
+    - > node server.js

+- To add a dependency during development:
- npm install restify --save
+ - > npm install <node dependency> --save
--- NOTE: "--save" adds the dependency to package.json
+   - NOTE: "--save" adds the dependency to package.json